mozilla/version-control-tools/docs/devguide/testing.rst

 Running
 =======

-Tests are executed by running the following in an *activated* :ref:`environment <devguide_create_env>`::
+Tests are executed by running the following in a built :ref:`environment <devguide_create_env>`::

    $ ./run-tests